 Ms. Dowling has been an innovation and strategy consultant advising corporations on partnerships, M&A activity, and new product initiatives since 2017.
 Her recent clients include Epiq, where she focused on data privacy products and acquisitions, and Pitney Bowes, where she focused on mobile location data and ecommerce.
 While consulting at Pitney Bowes, Ms. Dowling led both the business strategy for the Newgistics acquisition, as well as the post-merger integration.
 She is also the CEO/Founder of Two Hudson Ventures, investing in start-ups and real estate.
 Earlier in her career, Ms. Dowling was a VP of Business Development at MaMaMedia, a digital media startup, and Director of Business Development at Hearst New Media.
 In addition, she worked as a market research analyst at Tontine Partners.
 Ms. Dowling began her career as an analyst and associate at Bankers Trust.
 She was Executive Director of Harvard Business School Alumni Angels NY, as well as Co-Chair of HBSCNY Entrepreneurship.
-Ms. Dowling was selected to serve on our board of directors due to her experience in digital marketing, e-commerce, data and analytics, innovation, new business development, and M&A.
+Ms. Dowling was and analytics, innovation, new business development, and M&A.

-Teresa Gendron

-Director | Age: 54 | Director Since: 2021
+Teresa Gendron Director | Age: 54 | Director Since: 2021 Committee: Audit

-Committee: Audit